f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/live-update/Readme.md

 ![alt text](./assets/go-to-security.png)

-Go to the **Live Updates** section and click the button to manually download latest updates to Central Manager.
+Go to the **Live Updates** section.
+You will see the **Attack Signatures** tab.
+Click the button to manually download latest updates for **Attack Signatures** to Central Manager.
+You can repeat this step for **Bot Signatures** and **Threat Campaigns** accordingly.

 ![alt text](./assets/live_updates.png)

-Download and installation to Central Manager will start.
+Download and installation of Attack Signatures updates to Central Manager will start.
 Note that this process can take some time.

 After the installation to the Central Manager has been completed, the file will appear on the list.
 Select the file and click **Install All** to upload the update file to the instances.
 This will open a window with the detailed information.